rustwasm/wasm-bindgen/guide/src/reference/arbitrary-data-with-serde.md

 # Serializing and Deserializing Arbitrary Data Into and From `JsValue` with Serde

 It's possible to pass arbitrary data from Rust to JavaScript by serializing it with [Serde](https://github.com/serde-rs/serde).
-This is done through the [`serde-wasm-bindgen`](https://docs.rs/serde-wasm-bindgen) crate.
+This can be done through the [`serde-wasm-bindgen`](https://docs.rs/serde-wasm-bindgen) crate.

 ## Add dependencies